 Students must attend an information session at DigiPen as a requisite to their application with WANIC.
 For the Video Game Programming courses students will need to show completion or concurrent enrollment in Algebra 2 as a prerequisite to these courses.

 Program enrollment is limited.
 Applications are accepted on a first come, first serve basis.

-The DigiPen Animation Academy provides students with an opportunity to develop the skills necessary to pursue post-secondary education in the field of fine art and animation.
+The DigiPen Art and Animation course provides students with an opportunity to develop the skills necessary to pursue post-secondary education in the field of fine art and animation.
 The program focuses on traditional art skills including basic drawing, composition, line and value, and perspective drawing.
 Upon learning these skills, students are introduced to essential animation skills like character concept and design, basic keyframe animation, motion studies, and 2D and 3D computer animation.